Ariannatopbjerg/MechaCar_Statistical_Analysis/README.md

   Looking at Figure 2, the variance is about 62 PSI, indicating that all    manufacturing lots combined do meet the design specifications.
 When looking at each lot individually (Figure 3), lot 3 is the only lot that does not meet the design specifications with having a variance value 170 PSI, which exceeds 100 pounds per square inch.

 Figure 2.
 Total Summary Table

 ![](https://github.com/Ariannatopbjerg/MechaCar_Statistical_Analysis/blob/main/images/total_summary_D2.PNG)

 Figure 3.
 Lot Summary Table

 ![](https://github.com/Ariannatopbjerg/MechaCar_Statistical_Analysis/blob/main/images/lot_summary_D2.PNG)

 ## T-Tests on Suspension Coils
 *Determine if all manufacturing lots and each individuale lot are statistically different from the population mean of 1,500 pounds per square inch.*

+Analyzing figures 4-7, the p-values for each t-test is greater than the significance level of 0.05.
+With this analysis, I would fail to reject that there is a statistical difference between the four groups and the population mean.

 Figure 4.
 T-Test for all manufacturing lots